jpfieber/jots-sleep-tracker/README.md

 ## Installation
 1. Download the plugin files
-2. Place the `obsidian-sleep-tracker` folder in your Obsidian plugins directory
+2. Place the `jots-sleep-tracker` folder in your Obsidian plugins directory
 3. Enable the plugin in the Obsidian settings

 ## Usage